Timo-Breumelhof/xcillion-B5/README.md

 - Refactored layout and utility classes
 - Modernized markup and CSS structure
 - Cleaned up legacy assets and unused code
+- Removed some of the Layout versions as "home" and "404" where mere duplicates of "inner"
+- And a lot more... :-)

 ---